-Exception management is an effective mechanism in supply chain management.
-The capability to address the issues and ensure the smooth functioning of the operations helps a company to be stable and with technology raising its bar every day in supply chain management, it’s more like management by exception rather exception management.
+Exception management is an effective mechanism in supply chain management and freight forwarding.
+The capability to address the issues and ensure the smooth functioning of the operations helps a company to be stable and with technology raising its bar every day in supply chain management, it’s more like management by exception rather than exception management.

-A reputed organisation’s study says that 71% of global CIOs believe the primary function of their supply chain by 2020 will be more of a customer service driver, so the ability to better manage exceptions becomes extremely essential for every company.
+A reputed organisation’s study says that 71% of global CIOs believe the primary function of their supply chain by 2020 will be more customer service driven, so the ability to better manage exceptions becomes extremely essential for every company.

 An innovative platform for management by exception should include: